Tirzepatide·Eli Lilly·Injectable pen

 The most common side effects are gastrointestinal: nausea, diarrhea, decreased appetite, vomiting, constipation, indigestion, and abdominal pain.
 These typically occur during the initial weeks and after dose increases, and they generally improve as your body adjusts.
 The gradual dose-escalation schedule -- starting at 2.5mg and increasing every 4 weeks -- is designed to minimize these effects.

-Clinical data suggests tirzepatide (Mounjaro/Zepbound) produces greater average weight loss than semaglutide (Wegovy/Ozempic) -- approximately 22.5% vs. 15% in comparable trial populations.
-However, 'better' depends on your individual health profile, goals, and tolerability.
-Some patients respond exceptionally well to semaglutide.
-Your Weight Method provider will recommend the medication best suited to your needs.
+Tirzepatide activates both GIP and GLP-1 receptors, while semaglutide activates only the GLP-1 receptor — two different pharmacological mechanisms.
+Which medication is appropriate depends on your individual health profile, goals, and tolerability.
+Some patients respond well to semaglutide and others to tirzepatide.
+Your Weight Method provider will recommend the compounded medication best suited to your needs.

 Most patients notice reduced appetite and early weight loss within the first 2-4 weeks of treatment.
 Clinically significant weight loss typically becomes visible by weeks 8-12 as the dose escalates.
 The full effect is generally observed after 6-12 months of consistent use at your maintenance dose.
 Your Weight Method provider monitors your progress throughout and adjusts your plan accordingly.